RobertAFranco/GojiraFight/GameProposal.md

 ### Winning and Losing Feedback:

-As a player, I want to receive feedback on the outcome of the match (e.g., a "You Win!" or "You Lose!" message) and be able to restart the game or return to the character selection screen so that I can either continue playing or start a new game.
+As a player, I want to receive feedback on the outcome of the match (e.g., a "You Win!" or "You Lose!" message) and be able to restart the game.

 ## Pseudocode
 ```\\